alicht/heroku-deployment/passport2.md

 ### Password Encryption

-- When storing passwords in your database you **never** want to store plain text passwords.
-Ever.
+- When storing passwords in your database you **NEVER** want to store plain text passwords.
 - There are a variety of encryption methods available including SHA1, SHA2, and Blowfish. // Secure Hash Algorithm

 ### Using `bcrypt`